syncfusion-content/fileformat-docs/File-Formats/PDF/Getting-Started.md

 Dim image As PdfBitmap = New PdfBitmap("Autumn Leaves.jpg")

 'Create a PdfUnitConvertor instance
-Dim converter As PdfUnitConvertor = New PdfUnitConvertor
+Dim convertor As PdfUnitConvertor = New PdfUnitConvertor

-'Convert the width and height of image from pixel to point Dim width As Single = converter.ConvertFromPixels(image.Width, PdfGraphicsUnit.Point) Dim height As Single = converter.ConvertFromPixels(image.Height, PdfGraphicsUnit.Point)
+'Convert the width and height of image from pixel to point Dim width As Single = convertor.ConvertFromPixels(image.Width, PdfGraphicsUnit.Point) Dim height As Single = convertor.ConvertFromPixels(image.Height, PdfGraphicsUnit.Point)

 'Draw the image to PDF page
 page.Graphics.DrawImage(image, New RectangleF(0, 0, width, height))